LordLambda/hubot-sentry-webhook/README.md

 # hubot-sentry-webhook

-Listens as a webhook for Sentry
+Listens as a webhook for Sentry.

 See [`src/sentry-webhook.coffee`](src/sentry-webhook.coffee) for full documentation.